-In 2009 and 2010, I had the pleasure of working with young village girls in Chhattisgarh, India.
-I conceived, developed, and implemented an economic development project using the arts, entitled India Through Girls Eyes: Empowering Village Girls with Cameras.
+I had the pleasure of working with young village girls in Chhattisgarh, India where I conceived, developed, and implemented an economic development project using the arts, entitled India Through Girls Eyes: Empowering Village Girls with Cameras.
 Life for a low caste girl in a rural village in the state of Chhattisgarh (India), is a life defined by limitations.
 Their ability to access the tools needed to step out of those limitations is hindered by the intersections of their rural location, caste prejudices, and governmental corruption.
 As India races forward economically, these young women are left behind to marry young, set their dreams aside and—when there is electricity to run a television—watch the world pass them by.

 Enabling the project was an NGO called Sahayog Foundation, formed by Dr. Ramdas Lamb to provide educational opportunities to low caste rural youth in Chhattisgarh, with an emphasis on young women.
 The projects of the foundation include supporting schools, educational stipends, and awarding bicycles for youth who want to continue their education past tenth class (there is no high school in the village).

 In May and June of 2009, working with Sahayog Foundation social worker Paula Stockman, I brought a curriculum, digital cameras, laptops, and printers into the village of Matiya, transforming the village schoolhouse into a photography workshop.
 Over the course of their summer break, 20 girls, many of whom had never touched a camera or computer before, learned the basics of taking pictures and using computers.